Pyramid of the Sun: Excavations underneath the Pyramid

 In 1971, archaeologist Ernesto Taboada discovered an entrance to a seven-meter-deep pit at the foot of the main staircase of the Pyramid of the Sun.
-The caves and tunnel systems underneath the pyramid were investigated by various archaeologists who have all concluded that these caves were sacred to those in Teotihuacan in the same way that caves were important cross-culturally in Mesoamerica.
-Various sources point to different theories of interpretations for why the Pyramid of the Sun was built and what the cave systems underneath it truly mean according to the Teotihuacan people and culture.

-The cave directly underneath the pyramid is located six metres down beneath the centre of the structure.
-Originally this was believed to be a naturally formed lava tube and interpreted as possibly the place of Chicomoztoc, the place of human origin according to Nahua legends.
-More recent excavations have suggested that the space is man-made and could have served as a royal tomb.
-Recently scientists have used muon detectors to try to find other chambers within the interior of the pyramid, but substantial looting has prevented the discovery of a function for the chambers in Teotihuacan society.
+This cave directly underneath the pyramid is located six metres beneath the center of the structure, and was originally believed to be a naturally formed lava tube and possibly the mythical site of Chicomoztoc, the place of human origin according to Nahua legends.
+More recent excavations suggest the space is man-made and could have served as a royal tomb.
+For example, archeologist Doris Heyden says:

-“Since skeletal remains and charcoal are absent in the cave, owing to ancient vandalism, it is impossible to date the earliest use of the place for ritual purposes or for rites of passage.
+Since skeletal remains and charcoal are absent in the cave, owing to ancient vandalism, it is impossible to date the earliest use of the place for ritual purposes or for rites of passage.
 The ceramics and discs could have been placed here centuries after the conversion of the natural tunnel into a shrine.
-In view of the position of the pyramid over the grotto, it would seem that the cave was the focal point and not an accidental coincidence, and that it may have determined the site for the construction of a primitive place of worship and then for the pyramid.”.
+In view of the position of the pyramid over the grotto, it would seem that the cave was the focal point and not an accidental coincidence, and that it may have determined the site for the construction of a primitive place of worship and then for the pyramid.

-As stated above by Heyden, it is clear to archaeologists that the cave built under the Pyramid of the Sun was not built accidentally.
-In fact, the cave itself holds astronomical importance in relation to the Aztec people and their religion.
-The cave was a symbol of creation, of life itself; a theme throughout the religious history of Mesoamerica.
-Caves themselves became a crucial aspect of Mesoamerican mythology as it was believed that different ethnic groups sprang from caves and cavities.
-Thus, caves were considered to be the “wombs of the Earth.”
-Moreover, a large number of glyphs using the symbol for caves have been discovered by archaeologists indicating their importance.
-Several gods and deities are associated with caves such as Tepeyolotl, an Earth deity, and the God of fire, Xiuhtecuhtli, who was believed to call a cave at the center of the Earth his abode.
-This would help explain why caves became a site for religious practices and offerings.
-For example, in the Etzalcualiztli fiesta, a calendar celebrating the religious offering representing Tlaloc, the god of rain, was sacrificed and then placed in a cave.